 Fifi slammed the door of the loo.
 Miss LaFolle was, as much as I hated to admit it, absolutely gorgeous.
 Her pin straight light blonde hair fell just below her shoulders and her high cheekbones, full lips, and deep blue eyes coupled with her immaculate style and long tan legs made her a force to be reckoned with.
 I was sure she would be a cylon if this were Battlestar; she was ruthless.

 Veronica tried to be just like Fifi, but always somehow managed to fall just short of the perfection LaFolle had obtained.
 She even looked like Fifi, but her blond hair was shorter and her eyes weren't nearly as blue--though her attitude was just a horrible.
 Bridget and Ali, though both quite attractive themselves, were at least pleasant girls.
 Ali was Indian and had huge, dark brown eyes; she definitely had the exotic thing going for her.

 While the other girls continued talking, I slowly got ready for the day.
 As I finished brushing my hair, Fifi stomped across the room, grabbed her bag, and slammed the door on her way out.
 I sighed before walking into the bathroom.
-She'd to be fun to live with for the next few days.
+She's going to be fun to live with for the next few days.

 At breakfast, Professor Flitwick, head of Ravenclaw house and Charms teacher, came around the table handing out schedules.
 When he got to where I sat with Octavius, he gave me a big smile.